Queen Elizabeth current position

 Shipboard entertainment options - Fun and Sport

 Queen Elizabeth cruise liner is quite similar in many aspects to her sibling, Queen Victoria, in most of the design, cabins and enrichment programs.
 The decor indefinably feels lighter; chic, geometric Art Deco-inspired interiors unlike to the heavier Victoriana.
 There is beautiful artwork, rich Italian marble, polished wood and soft light everywhere, diffused by glittering chandeliers.
 The rippling sounds of a harp, soft piano or gentle jazz trio throughout the public places emphasize the whole feeling of old-fashioned glamour.
 There isn't neon or glitz on this vessel, and there are some gimmicks.
-Instead of capturing the public's imagination with water slides and high-tech discos, Cunard cruise company cashes in on its awesome inheritance, a sense of cause and old-fashioned pursuits like ballroom-dancing, lawn bowls or afternoon tea in the Garden Lounge.
+Instead of capturing the public's imagination with water slides and high-tech discos, Cunard cruise company cashes in on its awesome inheritance, a sense of cause and old-fashioned pursuits like ballroom dancing, lawn bowls or afternoon tea in the Garden Lounge.

 Live music is played all over the ship.
-If you enjoy evening drinks in Midships bar or Café Carinthia, listen to the pianist and the harpist in the Grand Lobby.
+If you enjoy evening drinks in Midships bar or Cafe Carinthia, listen to the pianist and the harpist in the Grand Lobby.
 The Golden Lion pub presents a singing pianist, quizzes, karaoke.
 Every day dancing, morning, noon and night on Queen Elizabeth- most in the Queens Room built for the purpose, gold and blue.
 A large dance floor and stage for band complete the picture.
 Single ladies are accompanied by gentleman hosts.
 Jazz concerts and piano recitals are also held there.
 Every few nights Royal Balls are organized in the Queens Room.
 Other evening events are shows in the theatre, with 20 V.I.P. boxes.
 Forward is the Empire Casino and the Golden Lion pub.
-The pub is cosy and modelled as a British pub, is cosy enough.
-Roulette, Texas Hold’em, BlackJack and numerous slots are available in the casino- a nonsmoking area.
-The only smokers places are on balconies, the starboard side on Decks 3 and 10, in Churchill’s Lounge on Deck 10.
+The pub is cozy and modeled as a British pub, is cozy enough.
+Roulette, Texas Hold'em, BlackJack and numerous slots are available in the casino- a nonsmoking area.
+The only smokers places are on balconies, the starboard side on Decks 3 and 10, in Churchill's Lounge on Deck 10.
 The Midships Bar has seating around a marble bar and comfortable armchairs.
 In Queens Room, where a lot of people gather each evening drinks are also served.
 Bigger lounges and bars are on Decks 9 and 10.

-Family-oriented in terms of facilities, Queen Elizabeth has the look of a “grown up” ship.
-For that reason families might feel better on P&O or Princess lines.
-The Zone on Deck 10 is a teenagers’ room for computer games, air hockey, Xbox, and for the smaller ones QE suggests a colorful children’s playroom full with toys.
+Family-oriented in terms of facilities, Queen Elizabeth has the look of a "grown-up" ship.
+For that reason, families might feel better on P&O or Princess lines.
+The Zone on Deck 10 is a teenagers' room for computer games, air hockey, Xbox, and for the smaller ones QE suggests a colorful children's playroom full with toys.
 Outdoor deck space is featured, as well.
 These operate on port days only, but you better book in advance.

-Cunard cruise ship weddings, ceremonies and parties could be held in some of the QE's lounges.
+Cunard cruise ship weddings, ceremonies, and parties could be held in some of the QE's lounges.
 There is no chapel on board the QE ship.

-Follows the complete list of Queen Elizabeth lounges, clubs and other entertainment venues for kids, teens and adults.
+Follows the complete list of Queen Elizabeth lounges, clubs and other entertainment venues for kids, teens, and adults.

-- Royal Court Theatre (832-seat, 3-deck, with a giant movie screen; hosts high-tech visual programs, grand musical productions and shows, as well as theatrical spectacles, performances by the Royal Academy of Dramatic Art)
+- Royal Court Theatre (832-seat, 3-deck, with a giant movie screen; hosts high-tech visual programs, grand musical productions, and shows, as well as theatrical spectacles, performances by the Royal Academy of Dramatic Art)